 A few last updates:

-- January 25th, 2013 at 10:00 Conservation District Board meeting at the Malcolm House 5 Old Jericho Turnpike, Jericho NY.
+- November 15th, 2013 at 10:00am, there is a Conservation District Board meeting at Nassau County DPW, 1194 Prospect Ave., Westbury, NY.
 All are welcome to attend.

-- TBA – DEC Training – Old Bethpage Village Restoration
+- TBA (late Jan. or early Feb.
+2014) - DEC Training – Old Bethpage Village Restoration

 - RC&D will be applying for the USDA Rural Business Opportunity Grant for $50,000 to study the existing conditions opportunities and feasibility for waterborne transportation of agricultural products from the rural areas of the Hudson Valley.
 They will be reaching out to farmers to assess their needs and desires in relation to this project.